Paultsai0522/Drive-Tag-Add-On/README.md

 - Drive label created with a multi-value text field dedicated to tags.
 - Manifest scopes already include Drive, Drive Add-ons metadata, and Drive Labels read access.

+## Configuration

+1. Copy the project to the Apps Script editor.
+2. Edit appsscript.json by changing its visibility in settings.
+4. Save and deploy.

 ## Deployment / Usage

 1. Deploy as an installable Drive add-on.